xKesvaL/xKesvaL/README.md

 Name: Jordan, Age: 16, Skills: NodeJS (JS & TS), Web (CSS3, HTML5 & JS) and maybe anything, I learn fast.

-I need to remember to change my profil picture, this one is ugly.
-(Yes I saw that wrote and I still didn't change it..)

 - ⚡ Fun fact: I'm from France !
 Oh yeah, that may not be fun..
-- 🔭 I’m currently working on a discord bot project that goes with a website.
+- 🔭 I’m currently working on nothing, should considerate starting something.
 - 📫 How to reach me: Simply contact me at jabeddou@gmail.com !

 <!--